 • 55 years or older

 • Diagnosed with a lung nodule using CT scan

-The two compounds that will be used as chemoprevention agents include curcumin, a substance found in the turmeric root, and Lovaza, an omega-3 fatty acid formulation that is found in fish such as salmon and red snapper.
-Both curcumin and omega-3 fatty acids have anti-inflammatory properties.
+The two compounds that will be used as chemoprevention agents include curcumin, a substance found in the turmeric root, and Lovaza, an omega-3 fatty acid formulation that is found in fish oils such as salmon and red snapper.
+Out team and others have shown that both curcumin and omega-3 fatty acids have anti-inflammatory properties.
 Additionally, omega-3 has been shown to resolve the damage that has been caused to lung tissue from prolonged smoking.